 Google Pixel 4 and 4XL Plans

-Released in October, 2019, Google Pixel 4 and 4XL are Google’s flagship devices.
+The Google Pixel 4 and 4XL are Google’s 2019 flagship devices.
 These highly-anticipated smartphones have some of the best features an Android phone can have, including Motion Sense, which allows you to control your phone with a simple wave of your hand, a smarter-than-ever Google Assistant, an additional rear camera, enhanced Night Sight, which enables you to take super clear photos of the night sky, and more.
-These phones are available from all four major carriers—Verizon, AT&T, T-Mobile, and Sprint—as well as Google Fi and Spectrum Mobile.

 Google Pixel 4 Plans